transposit/site-policy/Policies/github-privacy-statement.md

 #### Cookies

 Transposit uses cookies to make interactions with our service easy and meaningful.
 We use cookies (and similar technologies, like HTML5 localStorage) to keep you logged in, remember your preferences, and provide information for future development of Transposit.
 We also use cookies to identify a device, for security reasons.
 By using our website, you agree that we can place these types of cookies on your computer or device.
-If you disable your browser or device’s ability to accept cookies, you will not be able to log in or use GitHub’s services.
+If you disable your browser or device’s ability to accept cookies, you will not be able to log in or use Transposit.

 <!--
 We provide a web page on [cookies and tracking](/articles/github-subprocessors-and-cookies/) that describes the cookies we set, the needs we have for those cookies, and the types of cookies they are (temporary or permanent).
 It also lists our third party analytics and service providers and details exactly which parts of our website we permit them to track.